gfonteno/oci/oci-visualizer-path-analyzer/lab3/lab3.md

         ![npa-output](images/npa-output.png)

-    * Click on the **red triangle with the exclamation point** to further understand the potential issue.
+    * Click on the **red triangle with the exclamation point** and expand the **Security Status** line **Denied** to further understand the potential issue.

         ![npa-outputissuedetail](images/npa-outputissuedetail.png)

-    From the analysis, we can see that the issue with connectivity is related to the security list entry for port 80 in server VCN, **hol-vcn2**.
+    **Note:** From the analysis, we can see that the issue with connectivity is related to the security list entry for port 80 in server VCN, **hol-vcn2**.

 4. Click **Default Security List for hol-vcn2** to view the security list and to update accordingly.

-    **Note** Clicking the security list as directed below will open a new browser tab for editing the security list.
-Do not close the original browser tab, you will go back to it when finished editing the Security List.
+    Clicking the **Default Security List for hol-vcn2** as directed below will open a new browser tab for editing the security list.
+Do not close the original browser tab, you will go back to it when finished updating the Security List.

     * Click **"Default Security List for hol-vcn2"**

         ![npa-defaultsecuritylist](images/npa-defaultsecuritylist.png)

-5. On the Security List page add the ingress route.
+5. On the new Tab, **Default Security List** page, add the ingress route.

     * Click **"Add Ingress Rules"**
     * Source CIDR: **"0.0.0.0/0"**